 Can it be frozen?
 Definitely not.
 Actually, it CAN be frozen, but after that the only thing it’s good for is to feed the trash can.
 Everything will become mushy, liquid will leak when unfrozen – it might taste the same, but it certainly will not look appetizing.

-Can you feed Russian potato salad to your pets
+Can you feed Russian potato salad to your pets?

-Here the answer is an emphatic NO. The salad has onion, and that is bad, bad, bad for both your cat or your dog.
+Here the answer is an emphatic NO. The salad has onion, and that is bad, bad, bad for both your cat and your dog.
 Oh yes, they might want it, beg for it, cry for it – stay strong, you would not want to do them harm, would you?
 Keep a doggy or kitty treat handy, but no salad for them!

 How many calories are in a Russian salad Olivye